 Packing Pro – Organized people treat packing like an Olympic sport and we each have our own method that we have finely tuned over the years.
 If you don’t take packing that seriously, instead consider downloading this app.
 You just input where you’re going, how long for and who with and it’ll spit out a suggested list of what you might need, split up into essentials (passport, currency), clothes, gadgets and more, with separate lists for additional family members.
 Available on iPhone ($2.99)

 Tripit – I told you about Ari Meisel’s book on how to outsource your life, well this is a great way to outsource your vacation.
 This app uses your various confirmation emails for flights/hotels/hire cars/restaurant bookings etc, to generate an itemized itinerary of your entire trip.
+It is also important to be aware that no matter what type of transport you hire, you could still get involved in an accident.
+If this happens to you and you’re in an Uber, it is in your best interest to contact an Uber accident lawyer in your area who can offer any further help and support you may need in making a claim.
 Tripit also syncs with your Google calendar and allows you to share your travel plans with family and friends through email or social networking.
 Available on iPhone (free), Android (free) and Windows Phone (free)

 Rick Steves Audio Europe – Rick’s books have always been one of my go-to guides for traveling around Europe.
 This app has many features including audio tours to the top tourist attractions.
 Rather than having to pay for a tour guide, simply download the app and then listen as they direct you around the various landmarks of Europe.
 Available on iPhone (free) and Android (free)